tari-labs/tari-university/src/cryptography/digital_signatures/introduction.md

 # Let's get started

-I'm going to assume you know the basics of elliptic curve cryptography (ECC).
+We'm going to assume you know the basics of elliptic curve cryptography (ECC).
 If not, don't stress, there's a [gentle introduction](https://gitpitch.com/tari-labs/tari-university/master?p=/cryptography/crypto-1#/) on Tari Labs University archives.